Back to California

 Medical Information Privacy

-AB-2448 requires certain businesses to protect medical information related to sensitive services such as gender affirming care, abortion and abortion-related services, and contraception by limiting access and segregating data.
+The bill requires certain businesses to protect medical information related to gender affirming care, abortion and abortion-related services, and contraception by setting up rules and tools to keep this data safe and separate from other health records.

 What This Bill Does